802.1Q Trunking

 To understand why trunking is important, let’s look at a simple example.

-Below, several VLANs are created on two switches.
+Below, two VLANs are created on two switches.

-PC1 and PC3 both belong to VLAN 10, but they are connected to different switches.
+PC1 and PC3 belong to VLAN 10, but they are connected to different switches.

 Network topology demonstrating 802.1Q trunking between two switches, SW1 and SW2, connecting VLAN 10 and VLAN 20 devices.